 The antithesis of its showy sibling Sardinia, Isola la Maddalena, just a 20 min ferry ride away, is one of about 60 islands located within La Maddalena Archipelago.
 Until about ten years ago this spectacular Archipelago had no need for tourism, its economy being fuelled instead by a large US Naval Base which closed in 2008.
 Forced to seek other ways of making an income the islands had to open the doors to tourism and now attract a well-heeled crowd whose main concern is finding genuine peace and tranquillity.
 Isola la Maddalena is renowned for its turquoise waters, sheltered coves, and ideal sailing conditions as well as its impressive Roman Ruins and historical links with Napolean and Garibaldi.
 For all the beauty of Sardinia without the crowds, this is the place to be!

 Coverack, Cornwall: best for UK staycation

 Sitting atop the rugged cliffs of the Lizard Penninsula in Cornwall, right on the South West Coast Path is the tiny village of Coverack.
-Looking like something out of a novel the bleached out nautical cottages wind steeply down towards a quaint and colourful harbour and peaceful beach.
-The village is unspoilt by tourism compared to its neighbours and so marvellous things occur.
+Looking like something out of a novel the bleached out nautical cottages wind steeply down towards a quaint and colorful harbor and peaceful beach.
+The village is unspoiled by tourism compared to its neighbors and so marvelous things occur.
 Delicious fresh fish and chips are available from the single local chippy and wild ponies strut boldly along the little peninsula that juts out on the edge of town.
-A beautiful, peaceful and unspoilt place to pass a few days or use as a base for further explorations of south east Cornwall.
+A beautiful, peaceful and unspoiled place to pass a few days or use as a base for further explorations of southeast Cornwall.

 Le Grau du Roi, France: best alternative to Nice